linuxthor/slimpack/README.md

 # slimpack

 Welcome!
-Slimpack is a tool that allows for the creation of encrypted file loaders from single source code file NASM projects.
+Slimpack is a tool that allows for the creation of AES-NI encrypted file loaders from single source code file NASM projects.

 For example: